 Students will receive homework regularly each day.
-This homework will be made known to parents via the Student Planner and Units of Work which outline the homework set.
+This homework will be made known to parents via the Student Planner.

 Arrangements for students with disabilities

 All necessary considerations are taken to prevent students with disabilities being treated less favourably during Admissions procedures.